Buying and financing your home can be confusing. There are plenty of options for financing and refinancing a home purchase.

 With a HELOC, you have a line of credit that's available as you need it.
 It's not a one-time lump sum of cash like a cash-out refinance mortgage.

-HELOCs come with timeframes that limit how long you can draw cash.
+HELOCs can come with timeframes that limit how long you can draw cash.
 Since it's a line of credit, you repay the full amount that you draw as credit.
 HELOCs are also variable rate, just like your credit cards.
+They are typically used as a second mortgage.

 What Can I Do With a Cash-Out Refinance?